sliang11/Active-Model-Selection-for-PUTSC/README.md

 This repository holds the source code and raw experimental results of ICDE 2020 paper 441 "Active Model Selection for Positive Unlabeled Time Series Classification".

+# Overview
+This repository has the following folders.

+Code: all our source code.
+We will later show how to use the paper.

+Data: a sample UCR dataset (GunPointMaleVersusFemale), as well as the data (201_A_pyramid) we used in the case study in arrhythmia detection.
+The latter has been formatted in the same way as the UCR datasets.
+The label "1" correspond to the VEB class, while the label "0" correspond to other types of heartbeats.

+Note that we have only provided the training set.
+This is because in transductive PUTSC, there are no testing sets in the conventional sense.
+Therefore, following the practice of the paper listed below, we only used the training sets in our experiments.

+    Mabel González Castellanos, Christoph Bergmeir, Isaac Triguero, Yanet Rodríguez, José Manuel Benítez: On the stopping criteria for k-Nearest Neighbor in positive unlabeled time series classification problems.
+Inf.
+Sci.
+328: 42-59 (2016)

+Results: This folder consists of all our raw results.
+There are three types of files in this folder:
+- Files that are formatted as "fscore_0.xx.xlsx" are raw average F1-scores on the UCR datasets.
+The "0.xx" in the file name indicate the percentatage of queried U examples.
+For instance, "fscore_0.1.xlsx" consists of the raw results of all model selection methods on all the datasets with 10% of the U examples queried.
+- fscore_MITDB.xlsx: raw average F1-scores on the 201_A_pyramid dataset, which we have used in our case study.
+- responseTimes.xlsx: average user interaction response time of all model selection methods on all the UCR datasets we have used.
+The average response time on 201_A_pyramid is 0.05s as we have reported in our paper.

 # How to use the code
 Please take the following steps to obtain PUTSC model selection results.
 1. Use GPU-DTW.cu to calculate the DTW distances.